-The award winners will be recognized by WSU president Kirk Schulz at a special ceremony on October 22, 2019.
+The award winners will be recognized by WSU president, Kirk Schulz during the week long virtual fair event.

 Nominations can be made in any of three categories: Safety, Health, or Security.